 Tokyo Olympics: Cost of opening/closing ceremony up 40 pcent

-TOKYO (AP) — The price of the opening and closing ceremony for the Tokyo Olympics has risen about 40 percent according to numbers released by the organizing committee.
+TOKYO (AP) — The price of the opening and closing ceremony for the 2020 Tokyo Olympics has risen about 40 percent.

-Toshiro Muto, the chief executive of the games, told executive committee members on Friday that the cost for the ceremonies would be capped at 13 billion yen, about $118 million.
-Tokyo estimated that cost at 9.1 billion yen — about $82 billion — when Tokyo was awarded the games in 2013.
+Toshiro Muto, the chief executive of the games, told executive committee members on Friday the cost for the ceremonies would be capped at 13 billion yen, about $118 million.
+Tokyo estimated that cost at 9.1 billion yen — about $82 billion — in 2013 when it was awarded the games.

 Despite the increase, Muto said the privately funded operating budget of 600 billion yen — about $5.5 billion — would be unchanged.
 He said there was a reserve fund for such increases.

-Muto said “using London Olympics spending as a model, I think this is the minimum we need to spend to get the job done.”
+“Using London Olympics spending as a model, this is the minimum we need to spend to get the job done,” Muto said.

-The organizing committee said last year that Mansai Nomura, who is a renowned actor in traditional Japanese theater, would be the chief creative director for the opening and closing ceremonies of the Olympics and Paralympics.